-My office is committed to that mission.
-The report that follows details the work done in 2021 by the Missing Children Clearinghouse, part of the Missing Persons Unit of the Ohio Bureau of Criminal Investigation, an arm of the Attorney General's Office.
+The Attorney General's Office (AGO) has a duty to protect the unprotected, a duty especially poignant in matters concerning children.
+This report details the work done in 2022 by the Ohio Missing Children Clearinghouse, part of the Missing Persons Unit of the Bureau of Criminal Investigation, an arm of the AGO.

-The clearinghouse compiles data, assists local law enforcement and victims' families, and works with the Ohio Department of Education and the Ohio Department of Job and Family Services to educate and aid law enforcement, teachers, parents and children.
+The clearinghouse compiles data about missing children statewide and assists local law enforcement agencies and victims' families.
+It also works with the Ohio Department of Education and the Ohio Department of Job and Family Services to educate and aid law enforcement officers, teachers, parents and children.